mindspore-ai/docs/install/mindspore_ascend310_install_pip_en.md

 ## Installing MindSpore

 First, refer to [Version List](https://www.mindspore.cn/versions) to select the version of MindSpore you want to install, and perform SHA-256 integrity check.
-Take version 1.6.0 as an example, execute the following commands.
+Taking version 1.6.0 as an example, execute the following commands.

 ```bash
 export MS_VERSION=1.6.0